tbocek/tomtp/Readme.md

 * Bit 1 is the "S/R" flag which distinguishes between sender and receiver roles.
 * Bit 2 closes the stream
 * Bits 3-7 are not used.

-If ACK bit is present then:
+*
 * Bytes 8-71 hold the RCV_WND_SIZE, using 64 bits

-* For each ACK entry:
+If ACK bit is present then:

 * Bytes 72-103 contain the StreamId (32 bits)
 * Bytes 104-167 hold the StreamOffset, using 64 bits
 * Bytes 168-183 contain the Len field (16 bits)

 The Data section: